robertostling/eight-bit-forth/README.md

 ### Defining the core of Forth

-This whole project is a huge chicken-and-egg problem, so we need to define some core copiler words in assembler.
+This whole project is a huge chicken-and-egg problem, so we need to define some core compiler words in assembler.

     ( COMPILER WORDS )
     : IMMEDIATE [